Regulations

 CSRD

-Learn the requirements, take our quick compliance test, and get expert guidance tailored for your business.
+Get the latest about the reporting requirements and timelines, take our quick compliance test to prepare, and get expert guidance tailored for your business.

 Already preparing for CSRD?

-CSRD is the EU’s new regulation requiring companies to disclose their environmental and social impact.
-It aims to increase transparency and hold businesses accountable for their sustainability efforts.
+CSRD is the EU's regulation requiring companies to disclose their environmental and social impact.
+It was designed to increase transparency and hold businesses accountable for their sustainability efforts.

 What do companies need to report?

-Here’s what your report will need to include:
+Here's the outline of what your report will need to include:

 General Disclosures (ESRS 1 & ESRS 2):